singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 categories, but for reasons described in more detail in section G and in our technical report [3], our exploratory research deviated quite a bit from those initial sub-tasks.
-We nonetheless made significant progress on tasks 1, 4, and 6, and we had previsously made substantial progress on tasks 2 and 3, in our phase 1 work detailed in "AI-DSL Technical Report, February to May 2021" [4].
+We nonetheless made significant progress on tasks 1, 4, and 6, and we had previously made substantial progress on tasks 2 and 3, in our phase 1 work detailed in "AI-DSL Technical Report, February to May 2021" [4].